Living into Your Mission Statement

 First he asked if his church needed all three.
-My response was “you need them whether they are on paper or in your heart.
-Every person and church needs to know why they exist; how they will achieve their purpose; and what they value.
-Whether or not they is on paper isn’t the issue.
-The issue is do you know them and do you try to live into them.”
-My response lead to how you live into who you are and what you value as a leader.
+My response was, “You need them, whether they are on paper or in your heart.
+Every person and church needs to know why they exist, how they will achieve their purpose, and what they value.
+Whether or not this is on paper isn’t the issue.
+The issue is whether you know them and try to live into them.”
+My response led to how you live into who you are and what you value as a leader.

-For example.
-Let’s say your Mission Statement is “Every Person a Backyard Missionary.”
-If you are living into this mission statement you are prone to ask things like, “If we spend this money, how will it result in more backyard missionaries?” ”If we hire this person how will they help us fulfill our mission?”
-“Does this person fit out DNA (values)?”
-If these actions don’t lead to more backyard missionaries, then you don’t do it.
+For example, let’s say your mission statement is “Every Person a Backyard Missionary.”
+If you are living into this mission statement, you will be prone to ask things like, “If we spend this money, how will it result in more backyard missionaries?”
+“If we hire this person, how will they help us fulfill our mission?”
+“Does this person fit our DNA (values)?”
+If these actions don’t lead to more backyard missionaries, then you don’t do them.

 Take Jesus’ words, “Go make disciples” as an example.
-Someone whose primary mission in life is to take care of people will probably hear that statement to mean grow our members deeper in their faith with little or no thought of making more disciples who make disciples.
-Whereas, someone whose primary mission in life is to transform people and/or society will here the words to mean go make as many new converts as possible and we can worry about taking them deeper afterwards.
+Someone whose primary mission in life is to take care of people would probably interpret that statement to mean, “Grow our members deeper in their faith with little or no thought of making more disciples who make disciples.”
+Whereas, someone whose primary mission in life is to transform people and/or society will interpret the words to mean, “Go make as many new converts as possible and we can worry about taking them deeper afterwards.”

-So, do you know exactly why God put you on this planet?
-Is your call so laser that there is no way to avoid it or be unsure if you are fulfilling it?
-Do you allow it to speak into every decision you make or do you allow the noise of the crowd to enter into the conversation?
+So do you know exactly why God put you on this planet?
+Is your call so laser-focused that there is no way to avoid it or be unsure if you are fulfilling it?
+Do you allow it to speak into every decision you make, or do you allow the noise of the crowd to enter into the conversation?

 These are some of the most important questions you will ever ask yourself.
 They can turn you inside out and make you a more effective servant of Christ.